nimish-kalwar/Power-Consumption-Time-Series-Analysis-SARIMA-Model-/README.md

 # Power-Consumption-Time-Series-Analysis-SARIMA-Model
-Forecasting Power Consumption for next few months using SARIMA model in python
+TIME SERIES ANALYSIS : Forecasted Power Conumption for next 17 months using SARIMA model in python